ZhongRuoyu/Brainfuck/README.md

 ## See Also

-A [code golf](https://en.wikipedia.org/wiki/Code_golf) version of the interpreter, based on a25de5a7abab05a2f7ea1f2f0bc9bb436e4e4a03, is available [here](https://github.com/ZhongRuoyu/CodeGolf/blob/main/brainfuck/brainfuck.c) in [ZhongRuoyu/CodeGolf](https://github.com/ZhongRuoyu/CodeGolf).
+A [code golf](https://en.wikipedia.org/wiki/Code_golf) version of the interpreter, based on commit [a25de5a](https://github.com/ZhongRuoyu/Brainfuck/commit/a25de5a7abab05a2f7ea1f2f0bc9bb436e4e4a03), is available [here](https://github.com/ZhongRuoyu/CodeGolf/blob/main/brainfuck/brainfuck.c) in [ZhongRuoyu/CodeGolf](https://github.com/ZhongRuoyu/CodeGolf).

 ## Licence